porla/porla/docs/source/getting-started/configuration.rst

            [ '0.0.0.0', 6881 ]
        ],

-       logging: {
-           // Logging outputs.
-An array of functions that each receive a log
+       // An array of plugins to use.
-           // item when the Porla log functions are called.
-           outputs: [
-               function (logItem) { console.log(logItem); }
-           ]
-       },

-       // A list of Plugin instances that should attach to Porla.
-These should
-       // extend the Plugin class from the @porla/porla package.
        plugins: [
        ],